 The right to a clean, healthy, and sustainable environment encompasses, inter alia, a safe and stable climate; safe and adequate food and water; healthy ecosystems and biodiversity; a non-toxic environment; participation; access to information; and access to justice in environmental matters.
 This right is critical to the many indigenous women and girls that have a special connection to their environment, lands, territories, natural resources, and ecosystems.
 Human-caused pollution, contamination, deforestation, burning fossil fuels, and biodiversity loss threaten the link between indigenous women, and the environment.
 The failure of states to take adequate action to prevent, adapt to, and remediate these serious environmental harms constitutes a form of discrimination and violence against indigenous women and girls that needs to be promptly addressed.
 Moreover, states should take steps to recognize the contribution of indigenous women through their traditional knowledge to biodiversity conservation and restoration.
 States should also act promptly to support the work of indigenous women and girls who are environmental human rights defenders and ensure their protection and security.

 Under international human rights law, States should take individual and collective actions to address climate change, including measures to mitigate climate change-related foreseeable human rights harms; to effectively adapt by limiting negative human rights impacts; and to remedy loss and damage.
 States should take mitigation and adaptation measures, including through international cooperation, solidarity, and climate finance.
 The Committee underscores the importance of the Paris Climate Agreement (Adopted at COP21, December 12, 2015) in calling for climate action that respects, promotes and takes into consideration indigenous peoples’ rights and gender equality.
 Unfortunately, indigenous women and girls are often excluded from decision-making, negotiations, and discussions concerning climate action, mitigation, and adaptation measures despite their expert knowledge on climate change.
-States should also take measures to ensure indigenous women and girls’ access to clean and renewable energy.
+States should also take measures to prevent conversion of traditional food growing lands of indigenous people into commercial and industrial uses,take precautions to prevent violation of indigenous people’s food security in favor of meeting climate adaptation and mitigation targets, through the recognition of the territorial rights, eco-systems and natural resources utilization of local communities and their food security practices while ensuring indigenous women and girls’ access to clean and renewable energy.

 The Committee recommends that States parties: